 On the bottom of the app, there is a ribbon with a “plan” tab.
 Clicking on that button leads to a page called “My CarePlan.”
 Many features can be added to your personal care plan.
 This is unique for each individual according to your needs.
 Furthermore, medicines and supplements, a nutrition plan, an activity plan, a symptom check, and a measurement check are all check-ins you can make within the application.

 A symptom check is an extremely crucial tool for SCT symptom tracking.
 An incoming burst of symptoms can be the first indication of the underlying differences between ADHD and SCT.
-You can identify patterns to avoid in the future by tracking downtimes of the day when you experience these symptoms.
+You can identify patterns to avoid in the future by tracking the downtimes of the day when you experience these symptoms.

-Keeping a constant track of symptoms can help health care providers make informed and correct decisions, hence reducing recovery time.
+Keeping a constant track of symptoms can help healthcare providers make informed and correct decisions, hence reducing recovery time.

 Check-in with the app every day and if you forget you fear not, the app will send a reminder.
-The check-in will link to an existing care plan you create.
+The check-in will link to an existing care plan you created.
 Additionally, if you do not want to create your own care plan there are also hundreds of pre-existing care plans to choose from.
 These unique care plans each have a set of activities and customizable features according to your healthcare needs.

 Tracking Sluggish Cognitive Tempo